Gepard (submachine gun): Development

 The receiver is shorter compared to other Kalashnikov platforms, so a special counter-balancing system can be used.
 Various barrel accessories such as muzzle brakes, flash hiders and suppressors can be attached to the barrel.
 The double-stack magazine presses the rounds against the front wall.
-Unusual for Kalashnikov rifles, the magazine is placed inside the grip similar to the ST Kinetics CPW and the grip is made from polymer.
+Unusual for Kalashnikov rifles, the magazine is placed inside the grip similar to the Uzi, and the grip is made from polymer.